Columns: No Margins, No Limits, No Kidding!

 One thing is for certain, the sculpture will be finished and I might even pose her for a painting.
 Who knows, maybe someday she will join Sgt.
 Stubby in the Smithsonian or have a place at the Museum of the dog in Chicago, IL.
 I hope that there would even be a museum dedicated to the history and legacy of the American Pit Bull Terrier where she might find her final resting place and preserve for generations the many positive qualities that these dogs exhibit today.
 I pray that her legacy will live on in her children and her children’s children so that in the future, people won’t have to go to a museum just to see what an American Pit Bull Terrier was all about.

-For more information on Anthony Eddy’s Wildlife Studio, visit www.pet-animalpreservation.com and for one of the most controversial columns by Jade, see Best Friends Animal Sanctuary, a 2-part investigative report (which includes ii The Process Church, Satanism, street beggars discovering "free money" in Animal Rights, and the now respectable Best Friends Animal Shelter in Kanab, Utah.
+For one of the more controversial columns by Jade, see Best Friends Animal Sanctuary, a 2-part investigative report which includes ii The Process Church, Satanism, street beggars discovering "free money" in Animal Rights, and the now respectable Best Friends Animal Shelter in Kanab, Utah.

 TheDogPlace.org for authoritative free DogCare information